calne-ca/beets-plugin-extended-metadata/README.md

 beet list x:.language:japanese x:.origin:'!japan' year:2010..2020
 ````

-In this example you can see how to easily combine extended metadata queries with normal audio field queries.
+In this example you can see how to easily combine Extended Metadata queries with normal audio field queries.
 It also shows how to negate query values.
 If you prefix the query tag value with ! it will mean *not equals* / *not contains*.

-### Writing Extended Metadata
+### Managing Extended Metadata

 The query capabilities work as long as the Extended Metadata has been written to the files according to the [Extended Metadata documentation](EMD.md).
 This means it is not required to use this plugin to write the Extended Metadata to your files.

-The plugin provides an *emd* subcommand to write and update Extended Metadata based on beets queries.
+The plugin provides an *emd* subcommand to write, update and show Extended Metadata based on beets queries.
-The sub command requires a beets query that matches the items you want to edit and a list of options that define what you want to do.
+The sub command requires a beets query that matches the items you want to apply options to, and a list of options that define what you want to do.
 To get an overview of all options you can use the *--help* option:

 ```shell